The expected value of sample information calculations for external validation of risk prediction models: EVSI computation algorithms

-The challenge for EVSI calculation is the two nested expectations.
+The challenge for EVSI calculation is the two nested expectations in \({{E}} NB_\text{sample}\).
 The inner expectation represents updated estimates of NBs after obtaining future data, and the outer expectation is with respect to the predictive distribution of future data.
-Below we detail three computaion algorithms.
+Below we detail three computation algorithms.